pfheatwole/thesis/source/demonstration.rst

   Seems like a good place to point out "this is overestimating lift and underestimating drag, as expected."]]

+* `hook 3 perfils.pdf`:

+  * min/min sink (50% brakes)/max glide (0% brakes)/max accelerator

+    24/35/40/54 km/h

+  * Best glide: 9.5 (with pod harness)

+* `2013-01-23_hook3_23_en`:

+  * Minimum speed `<25km/h`

+  * Symmetric control travel `>60cm` (my model has `kappa_b = 0.46cm`)

+    That means I'm modeling **at most** 77% of the travel they got during the test.
+No wonder their "steeply banked turn" is so extreme.
+What would my polar look like if you extrapolated it that far, I wonder?

+  * Pitch stability upon exiting accelerated flight: dive forward angle on exit less than 30 degrees (my model pitches backwards about 20, then forward to -7, so I think this is good)

+  * Sink rate after to steeply banked turns `>14m/s` (I think I'm WAY off here, possibly due to my very limited brake range.
+And man, that's `31mph`; that is a PLUMMET.)

+    Holy cow, later in "Behavior exiting a steep spiral" they recorded a `19m/s` sink rate for the 85kg!
+Clearly I am unable to model a spiral.

 Dynamic performance
 ===================